AllanOricil/nrg-template/README.md

 1. open a terminal in the root of this project
 2. run `npm install`
-3. run `npm run start` and wait for your browser to open
+3. run `npm run start` and wait for your browser to open.
-4. verify that 4 nodes are available in the pallete, in the "custom nodes" group.

 ## 📖 Other commands